apache/cloudstack-documentation/source/developersguide/alloc.rst

    publicboolean isVirtualMachineUpgradable(final UserVm vm, final ServiceOffering offering);

    /**
-     * Determines which physical hosts are suitable to allocate the guest virtual machines on *
+     * Determines which physical hosts are suitable to allocate the Guest Instances on *
      * @paramVirtualMachineProfile vmProfile
      * @paramDeploymentPlan plan